-7 Tips to Prepare for Virtual School Lessons
+7 Steps to Prepare for Virtual Classroom Activities

-Taking some time to get prepared for class ahead of a virtual school session will help you get your thoughts together and smoothly facilitate your child’s online school day.
-Planning ahead will also give you the opportunity to think about ways to enhance and individualize your child’s learning experience.
-Additionally, getting prepared is a proactive step you can take to ease the (thankfully temporary!) anxiety that’s fairly common among new Learning Coaches.
+Preparation is key for many things in life—especially when it comes to your child’s education.
+Taking some time to get ready for your virtual classroom activities each day will help you gather your thoughts and enable you to facilitate the school day smoothly, which can also provide the opportunity to think about ways to enhance or individualize your child’s learning experience.
+Additionally, getting prepared is a proactive step you can take to help ease the (thankfully temporary!) anxiety that’s common among new Learning Coaches.

-Although it is key to online homeschooling success, preparation shouldn’t require lengthy amounts of time each day.
-Some Learning Coaches set aside an hour or two each weekend to prepare for the entire week, but you may need a bit longer when starting out—or if you have multiple children in K–12 online school.
-Others prepare for the following day while their students work independently.
+Although it is key for virtual school success, preparation doesn't need to take up a lot of time.
+Some Learning Coaches set aside an hour or two each weekend to prepare for the entire week and others prepare for the following day while their students are working independently.

 Open and review your student’s online class lesson plan or course guide (depending on what your school provides).
 A sample lesson plan for online teaching would have: